A topic from the subject of Inorganic Chemistry in Chemistry.

 Types of Experiments

-• Spectroscopic experiments: Spectroscopic experiments can be used to identify and quantify the f-block elements.
-These experiments can also be used to study the electronic structure of the f-block elements.
+• Spectroscopic experiments: Identify, quantify, and study the electronic structure of f-block elements.

 Data Analysis